 Cause urine to come out from the wrong location

 Any urethra defect that blocks or slows the flow of urine can cause urine to become stagnant, which can result in urinary tract infections Urinary Tract Infection (UTI) in Children A urinary tract infection is a bacterial infection of the urinary bladder ( cystitis), the kidneys ( pyelonephritis), or both.
 Urinary tract infections are caused by bacteria.
 Infants and younger... read more (UTIs).
 Blockage of urine flow also can raise the pressure inside the bladder and/or kidneys and damage them over time.
 Frequent infections also can damage the kidneys.
 Kidney damage can cause high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
-Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more and rarely kidney failure Overview of Kidney Failure This chapter includes a new section on COVID-19 and acute kidney injury (AKI).
-Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
+Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more and rarely kidney failure Overview of Kidney Failure Kidney failure is the inability of the kidneys to adequately filter metabolic waste products from the blood.
 Kidney failure has many possible causes.
 Some lead to a rapid decline in kidney function... read more .

 Partially blocked urethra